l-omar-chehab/l-omar-chehab.github.io/index.md

 <!-- I obtained a PhD from Mila (Université de Montréal) under the supervision of Aaron Courville.
 In my thesis, I investigated deep learning methods for visual dialogue applications.
 I was also fortunate enough to spend time at the research labs of Facebook, Twitter, and INRIA. -->

-I hold a master’s degree in engineering from ENSTA Paris, and another in machine learning (MVA) from ENS Paris-Saclay.

 You can reach me at <i>l-emir-omar.chehab [AT] inria.fr</i>